moondram832001/konva-react/README.md

 ### Events

-react-konva supports all Konva events.
+konva-react supports all Konva events.
 The names are done 'react-style', so `onCamelCased`.
 Full mapping:

 ```js